 An error has occurred while updating the device software.

-You’ll not be able to access either the Download Mode or the Recovery Mode on your Samsung device.
-Even Samsung Smart Switch doesn’t recognize if you get this error.
+You’ll not be able to access either the Download Mode or the Recovery Mode.
+Even the Samsung Smart Switch doesn’t recognize if you get this error.

 To fix this issue, do the following things: